 I've been looking into a method of confinement that uses static electricity and avoids expensive magnets or lasers.
 I was initially inspired in part by Daniel Knapp's electrostatic trap , but on playing around with a few alternative designs decided that a Kingdon trap would probably form a better basis for a reactor.

-The reactor has a cylindrical shape (perhaps 2m long, with a radius of 1m) and contains a vacuum.
+The reactor has a cylindrical shape and contains a vacuum.
 A rod-shaped electrode runs down the central cylindrical axis of the reactor - forming a kind of spindle.
+For initial purposes imagine it to be 2m long with a radius of 1m.
 A large negative static electric charge is placed on the central electrode.
 Positive ions are injected into the reactor so that they fall into an orbit around the electrode.
 The details of the injection method will not be considered here.
 An individual ion traces out a path such as that illustrated in Figures 1 and 2.

 The ion pictured in these diagrams is contained radially by being in orbit around the electrode.
 It is contained in the cylindrical (or z) direction by being attracted to the mid-point of the rod, where the electric field is strongest.